cfpb/design-system/docs/pages/banners.md

 title: Banner
 description: Banner notifications alert users as to the state of content on a page.
 Banner notifications appear at the top of the page content just under the header bar and span the full width of the page.
-When used on a webpage, banner notifications highlight high priority information about the status of the content on the page.
+Banner notifications highlight high priority information about the status of the content on the page.
 use_cases: >-
-  Banner notifications alert users as to the state of content on a page.
-Banner notifications appear at the top of the page content just under the header bar and span the full width of the page.
-When used on a webpage, banner notifications highlight important information about the status of the content on the page.
+  Banner notifications highlight important information about the status of the content on the page.

   #### When to use